mnbvmnbv2/video-group-merger/README.md

 - Metadata could overwrite compressed videoes.
 - Metadata can contain Error message row
 - Metadata has inconsistent notation for some columns (Duration hh:mm:ss or xx S.)
+- Metadata did not have index=False which lead to a huge amount of unnamed index columns over time
 - Merges could happen on group of incomplete videos
 - Metadata is not 100% correct on file creation and modification as files are overwritten and deleted for practical puropses
 - Metadata updating is slow.